xyproto/ben/README.md

 Brief Expressive Notation (BEN) is a simple and efficient text-based music notation format designed for readability and expressiveness.

-GPT-4 has been used as an assistant.
+GPT-4 has been used as an assistant to help create this format.

 ## Format